Kathryn Mason, Co-Founder

 Katie is currently a member of Ladder Lab where she is carrying out research to understand how literacy and language skills are acquired in preschool, as well as investigating the underlying cognitive processes involved in literacy development.
 You can read more about Katie’s work here.

 Alice Bowmer, Co-Founder

-Alice’s current research looks at how music and arts trainingcan impact upon early cognitive, language and motor development.
+Alice’s current research looks at how music and arts training can impact upon executive functions and speech, language and communication skills.
 She is also particularly interested in how group synchronisation may support attentional mechanisms and therefore the possibility for perception.